Erik ten Hag could join forces with Jurgen Klopp at RB Leipzig - Paper Talk

 Jimmy Thelin admits he can understand why Aberdeen fans booed his side during their home draw to St Johnstone.

-Phillipe Clement insists he will never sign players who aren't motivated to face Ross County.
+Phillipe Clement insists he will never sign players who are not motivated to face sides like Ross County.